Cave Spring, Georgia: History

 The wall encloses a lobby leading to the natural cave entrance, which widens to a larger cavity.
 The cave features limestone formations; one, a large stalagmite, is named the Devil's Stool.
 There is also a manmade staircase inside the cave for those who want to view the formations from above.

 The park site was formerly used by educational institutions such as Cave Spring Manual Labor School (renamed Hearn Academy) and others including Georgia School for the Deaf.
-During the Atlanta Campaign of the Civil War in 1864, both Confederate and Union troops came to Cave Spring for hospitalization and rest.
+During the Atlanta campaign of the Civil War in 1864, both Confederate and Union troops came to Cave Spring for hospitalization and rest.

 Cave Spring has historic homes and buildings from its early years, such as the 1867 Presbyterian Church, 1880 train depot, and 19th century hotels and boarding houses.

 Government and infrastructure

+Government structure

+The government of Cave Spring, Georgia, operates under a mayor/council form of municipal government.
+This system is made up of five council members and the mayor, with council seats divided into five posts for election purposes.
+Both the mayor and council members serve four-year terms.

+Elections

+Elections occur biennially in odd-numbered years, and officials serve four-year terms without holding primaries.
+The selection of officials is based on plurality, where the candidate with the most votes is elected.

+To run for office in Cave Spring: